ucdavisdatalab/Spatial_SQL/README.md

 # Spatial_SQL
-A introductory workshop on Spatial SQL using the QGIS DB Manager.
+A introductory workshop on Spatial SQL using the QGIS DB Manager and SpatiaLite.
 This workshop was written for QGIS verison 2.18 or 3.0.

+## Expected Learning Outcomes
+This workshop is intended to give you an introduction to spatial SQL and working with a database manager with some examples of common analysis processes as well as present you with resources for continued learning.
+This workshop cannot teach you everything you could possibly need to know about databases, but rather is an introduction.

 # Concepts